willcgg/Chess_Engine_Project/Notes.md

 5. Discussed properly structuring repo, branches, classes e.t.c
 6. Discussed keeping more notes on project
 7. Come more prepared for next meeting; prep questions, whats my focus, whats blocking me, any clarification on anything and going in the right direction?

+## SUPERVISOR MEETING 20/01/2022 @10-10:45am

+### Action Points:

+- Make small changes to poster
+- Bullet point more, too wordy
+- More related images
+- Talk more about future application

+### Notes from meeting:
+feels too wordy,
+1-2 secs of attention for brain to break it down make more bullet points, bold more important sentences time complexity, deeply engaging and understanding them computing principles and coding principles legal move evaluation
+Computer able to make random valid moves crux of this is trying to understand algorithmic complexity of a solution search algorithm algorithms im studying could be used in other domains, where are we using computers to search for a solution computers are really good at this form of branching and searching so this could be really useful in other domains im involved in personal study and growth on this problem domain search and evaluating same algorithms that solve many problems in other games and things model climate change, whats the best move to make... talk about complexity, legal move validation/search e.g. castling and en-passant

+difficult questions?
+this project is personal exploration, im going to find out...

+c# can be compiled for various platforms get logo, language is good enough for objectives and goals of proejct